microsoft/vscode-wasm/wasm-component-model/js-typings.md

 ```
 The JavaScript representation of such a TypeScript enumeration will be a string.
 So JavaScript developers are not forced to use any of the support structures.

 ### Variants

 Component model variants are mapped onto an object literal with the following two properties:

-- kind/case: a string denoting the case of the variant.
+- tag/case: a string denoting the case of the variant.
 The component model uses case to refer to the variant case.
-However when writing code using kind might be more appropriate.
+However when writing code using tag might be more appropriate.
 - value: carrying the value of the variant if there is any

+To match the semantic of variants/enums in other programming languages the object literals should have value semantic (e.g. being immutable).

 Besides the object literal holding the value of the variant a code generation tool should generate a supporting JavaScript structure as well.
 For the following Wit variant definition